developer-zebra/developer-zebra-site/src/emdk-for-android/6-10/tutorial/tutBasicScanningAPI/index.md

         </RelativeLayout>

-**3.** In the onCreate method, we take reference of UI elements that are declared in "res/layout/activity_main.xml" in order to use them in our [Activity](http://developer.android.com/reference/android/app/Activity.html).
-We then call getEMDKManager so that the EMDK can be initialized and checked to see if it is ready.
+8. In the onCreate method, take the reference of UI elements that are declared in `res/layout/activity_main.xml` to use them in the [Activity](http://developer.android.com/reference/android/app/Activity.html).
+Then call `getEMDKManager` to initialize EMDK and confirm that it's ready.

         :::java
         // Reference to UI elements